Avimitin/nvim/docs/src/en_us/plugins/rust.md

 ## Code action

 You can use the keymap <kbd>LEADER ra</kbd> or keymap `gx` set by LSP to view and select the action for Rust code.
+Also you can press <kbd>LEADER rr</kbd> to run test or function.

 ## Code format